Ariosophy: Armanism

 He also believed in the magical powers of the old runes.
 From 1891 onwards he claimed that heraldry was based on a system of encoded runes, so that heraldic devices conveyed a secret heritage in cryptic form.
 In April 1903, he submitted an article concerning the alleged Aryan proto-language to the Imperial Academy of Sciences in Vienna.
 Its highlight was a mystical and occult interpretation of the runic alphabet, which became the cornerstone of his ideology.
-Although the article was rejected by the academy, it would later be expanded by List and grew into his final masterpiece, a comprehensive treatment of his linguistic and historical theories published in 1914 as Die Ursprache der Ario-Germanen und ihre Mysteriensprache (The Proto-Language of the Aryo-Germanics and their Mystery Language).
+Although the article was rejected by the academy, it would later be expanded by List, and grew into his final masterpiece, a comprehensive treatment of his linguistic and historical theories, published in 1914 as Die Ursprache der Ario-Germanen und ihre Mysteriensprache (The Proto-Language of the Aryo-Germanics and their Mystery Language).

-List's doctrine has been described as gnostic, pantheist and deist.
-At its core is the mystical union of God, man and nature.
-Wotanism teaches that God dwells within the individual human spirit as an inner source of magical power, but is also immanent within nature through the primal laws that govern the cycles of growth, decay and renewal.
-List explicitly rejects a Mind-body dualism of spirit versus matter or of God over or against nature.
+List's doctrine has been described as gnostic, pantheist, and deist.
+At its core is the mystical union of God, man, and nature.
+Wotanism teaches that God dwells within the individual human spirit as an inner source of magical power, but is also immanent within nature through the primal laws that govern the cycles of growth, decay, and renewal.
+List explicitly rejects a Mind-body dualism of spirit versus matter, or of God over or against nature.
 Humanity is therefore one with the universe, which entails an obligation to live in accordance with nature.
 But the individual human ego does not seek to merge with the cosmos.
 "Man is a separate agent, necessary to the completion or perfection of ‘God's work’".
 Being immortal, the ego passes through successive reincarnations until it overcomes all obstacles to its purpose.
-List foresaw the eventual consequences of this in a future utopia on earth, which he identified with the promised Valhalla, a world of victorious heroes:
+List foresaw the eventual consequences of this in a future utopia on Earth, which he identified with the promised Valhalla, a world of victorious heroes:

 List was familiar with the cyclical notion of time, which he encountered in Norse mythology and in the theosophical adaptation of the Hindu time cycles.
 He had already made use of cosmic rhythms in his early journalism on natural landscapes.
-In his later works List combined the cyclical concept of time with the "dualistic and linear time scheme" of western apocalyptic which counterposes a pessimism about the present world with an ultimate optimism regarding the future one.
+In his later works, List combined the cyclical concept of time with the "dualistic and linear time scheme" of western apocalypticism, which counterposes a pessimism about the present world with an ultimate optimism regarding the future one.
 In Das Geheimnis der Runen, List addresses the seeming contradiction by explaining the final redemption of the linear time frame as an exoteric parable that stands for the esoteric truth of renewal in many future cycles and incarnations.
-However, in the original Norse myths and Hinduism, the cycle of destruction and creation is repeated indefinitely, thus offering no possibility of ultimate salvation.
+This is counter to the original Norse myths and Hinduism, where the cycle of destruction and creation is repeated indefinitely, thus offering no possibility of ultimate salvation.